 Dine: Midtown eats

-An annual tradition since 2015, the OKC Ballet brings the stunning production of Robert Mills’ Romeo & Juliet to the Civic Center Music Hall Feb.
-14 through 16.
-Get swept away with this timeless tale of star-crossed lovers told through beautiful scenery, romantic scores performed by the Oklahoma City Philharmonic and the eloquent dancing of OKC Ballet.
-A quick trip up Walker Ave offers a host of Midtown dining options including Packard’s New American Kitchen and Ludivine Dining Room.
+The OKC Ballet brings a stunning production of the story of Giselle to the Civic Center Music Hall Feb.
+9-11.
+Get swept away with this tale of a young peasant girl who has a passion for dancing but dies of a broken heart.
+A quick trip up Walker Ave offers a host of Midtown dining options including Packard’s New American Kitchen and R&J Lounge and Supper Club.

 Other stage productions this February include: